Kings Highway safety upgrade

 Project overview

 Transport for NSW is delivering a program of safety and efficiency upgrades on the Kings Highway to keep the community safe and freight moving between Batemans Bay and the NSW/ACT border.
-The $20 million upgrade is expected to take about 18 months, weather permitting.
+The $20 million upgrade is expected to be completed by mid-2024, weather permitting.

 Latest news